Osborne Fire Finder: History and development

-The forerunner to the device was invented around 1840 by Sir Francis Ronalds to help combat fire in London – he also named his innovation the “Fire Finder”.
-Ronalds' fire finder comprised a theodolite atop a watchtower.
+The forerunner to the device was invented around 1840 by Sir Francis Ronalds to help combat fire in London – he also named his innovation the "Fire Finder".
+Ronalds's fire finder comprised a theodolite atop a watchtower.
 Bearings and vertical angles from the horizon to surrounding features were recorded either on a surrounding cylinder in the form of a panorama or on a circular table at the base of the instrument.
 The location of any fire could thus be pinpointed even in the dark.

-The modern version was created by William "W.B."
-Osborne, a United States Forest Service employee from Portland, Oregon, and has been in service since 1915.
-Mr. Osborne also designed the photo-recording transit for making panoramic records of forest conditions, as well as a collapsible water-bag knapsack for firefighting (U.S. patented in 1935).
+The modern version was created by William "W. B." Osborne, a United States Forest Service employee from Portland, Oregon, and has been in service since 1915.
+Mr. Osborne also designed the photo-recording transit for making panoramic records of forest conditions, as well as a collapsible water-bag knapsack for firefighting (patented in the US in 1935).
 Many fire finders were manufactured from 1920 through 1935, but the manufacturer, Leupold & Stevens, Inc., stopped production of replacement parts after 1975.

-In recent years, with the resurgence and recovery of fire lookout towers, new Osborne devices were needed.
-The U.S. Forest Service, San Dimas Technology and Development Center (SDTDC) was contacted regarding the deteriorating condition of the Osborne Fire Finders housed in fire lookouts throughout the United States.
-A pilot program to create new Osbornes was coordinated with manufacturer Palmquist Tooling, Inc., and now Osborne Fire Finders are once again available.

 Use

-The system is composed of a topographic map of the area oriented and centered on a horizontal table with a circular rim graduated in degrees (and fractions).
+The system is composed of a topographic map of the area oriented and centered on a horizontal plane table with a circular rim graduated in degrees (and fractions).
 Two sighting apertures are mounted above the map on opposite sides of the ring and slide around the arc.